Wheelchair Ramps Guidelines and Best PracticeAccess Appraisals Ltd. - 01608 663759

-Portable Wheelchair Ramps Information1:12 is the recommended maximum gradient for portable wheelchair ramps but many portable ramps may be used as an auxiliary aid at a gradient of 1:6 where assistance is provided if an adequate risk assessment is carried out first confirms this.
+Portable Wheelchair Ramps Information1:12 is the recommended maximum gradient for portable wheelchair ramps but some portable ramps may also be used as an auxiliary aid at a gradient of 1:6 over shorter distances where assistance is provided and if an adequate risk assessment is carried out first to confirm this.

 The 2015 edition of Approved Document M came in legislation on October 2015

 There are now two volumes of Approved Document M;